 Niluanxy has stated that he will receive a real protoype of the R1 in January, after which time an IndieGoGo campaign will be started.
 Shipping of the final devices is due to begin in Q1 2021.

 There are going to be various hardware configurations of this handheld, and the pricing hasn’t been finalised.
-It’s been said that $200 will be the maximum, but it’s possible that it’ll be less.
-There will also be an option for a metal shell, but that may be outside of the $200 budget.
-I believe the standard colours will be white, grey and yellow plastic with a metal shell also available.
+It’s been said that $200 will be the maximum, but things have changed so it could be higher.
+Colours are due to be Retro Grey, Pikachu Yellow, Plain White and Pink.

 It seems strange to me that it takes a one-man-band operation like niluanxy’s to bring real innovation to this market.
 We have companies like Anbernic, Bittboy and Retroid who must already have stacks of cash behind them.
 I do wonder why are they not already blazing the trail with cutting edge devices.
 Obviously GPD are doing their thing, but their machines are out of reach for a lot of folk.